ShawnDietrich/DietrichBrewery/Logical/Libraries/MpTemp/MpTemp.typ

 	END_STRUCT;
 	MpTempTuningFilterType : 	STRUCT  (*Information about the recommended filter settings that were identified during tuning.*)
 		NoiseReduction : REAL := 1.0; (*Recommended suppression of measurement noise that is determined during tuning. *) END_STRUCT;
+	MpTempSoftStartGroupInfoType : 	STRUCT  (*Information about the soft start for the group.*)
+		State : MpTempSoftStartStateEnum; (*Current state of the soft start at the group.*)
+	END_STRUCT;
+	MpTempSoftStartCtrlInfoType : 	STRUCT  (*Information about the soft start for the controller.*)
+		State : MpTempSoftStartStateEnum; (*Current state of the soft start at the controller. *) END_STRUCT;
+	MpTempSystemInfoType : 	STRUCT  (*Information about the currently used system data.*)
+		Parameters : MpTempSystemType; (*Currently used system parameters.*)
+		Type : MpTempSystemCharacteristicsType; (*System characteristics of the currently used system.*)
+	END_STRUCT;
+	MpTempParameterizationInfoType : 	STRUCT  (*Information about the current parameterization of the function block.*)
+		Controller : MpTempPIDType; (*Current parameterization of the PID controller.*)
+		System : MpTempSystemInfoType; (*Current parameterization of the system data.*)
+		Profile : MpTempProfileType; (*Current parameterization of the profile data.*)
+		KalmanFilter : MpTempControllerFilterType; (*Current parameterization of the Kalman filter.*)
+	END_STRUCT;
 END_TYPE